swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 == Changelog ==

+= 1.2.1 =
+ * Fixed important bug: 1.2.0 caused the plugin to confict with some other plugins.
+Please update asap!
+ * Changed: Status labels for draft etc. are now after the page title instead of in front
+ * Changed: Rearranged a few of the page icons
+ * Changed: Input fields are now wider

 = 1.2.0 =
  * Fixed bug: broken trash link
  * Added a move button to the page manager pages, hovering it will display a help message